(Editor’s note: This post is regularly updated as we discover new Chinatowns and Asian food districts.)

 A late lunch for three was 59.50 euros with beers.

 Amsterdam’s top-rated Chinese restaurant, FuLu Mandarijn, is also in Chinatown.
 But you can get really good Asian food any place in the city.
-And for the record, we’ll be back.
+And like Arnold, we’ll be back.

 Antwerp has something a lot of other European cities don’t … an authentic, bustling Chinatown with both restaurants and Asian groceries on Van Wesenbekestraat right on the edge of the square by the famous zoo and the magnificient central train station.
 A district where you hear way more Mandarin and Cantonese than Dutch and the daily specials are written out in indecipherable Mandarin characters on store windows.